-If you installed a driver from earlier versions of FileMaker Pro or FileMaker Server, you must install the driver for version 16.

-The driver for FileMaker version 16 is not compatible with earlier versions of FileMaker Pro or FileMaker Server.
+If you installed a driver from earlier versions of FileMaker Pro Advanced or FileMaker Server, you must install the driver for the current version.
+The driver for the current FileMaker version is not compatible with earlier versions.

 See chapter 3, "Installing FileMaker ODBC client drivers," and chapter 5, "Installing FileMaker JDBC client drivers."